hanabeth/log-analysis/README.md

 ## License

-This program is based off of a project from [Udacity's Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004). fresh_tomatoes.py is also given by Udacity.
+This program is based off of a project from [Udacity's Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).